What is the Greatest Threat to Your Sanctity?

 “Just as internal commotions and seditions ruin a commonwealth, and make it incapable of resisting its foreign enemies, so if our heart be disturbed and anxious, it loses power to retain such graces as it has, as well as strength to resist the temptations of the Evil One, who is all the more ready to fish (according to an old proverb) in troubled waters.
 Anxiety arises from an unregulated desire to be delivered from any pressing evil, or to obtain some hoped-for good.
 Nevertheless nothing tends so greatly to increase evil and prevent enjoyment of the good than to be disturbed an anxious.”
 (Intro to the Devout Life)

 Now, how we combat anxiety is to treat I just like any other temptation.
 Just as when one fights against a temptation to anger or lust or whatever it may be we must treat anxiety in the same way.
-An explanation of this point on the dangers of anxiety as proposed by Saint Francis and a solid method for overcoming it (and any other temptations) can be found in the following sermons:

 And here is the above quote in context: